Orosi High School: History

 In 1962, a new building was built, which housed a library, science laboratory, and additional classrooms.

 In 1965, the district unified and the high school students from Badger were included in the district.

 A football stadium was built for the school in 1972.

 In 1990, Orosi High School was awarded the California Distinguished School recognition.

 In 2007, Cutler-Orosi was one of the communities to receive the U.S. Department of Justice "weed and seed" grants and in 2010, it underwent a remodeling, which included adding new classrooms and an amphitheater and redesigning the student quad area.

 The Class of 2012 was Orosi High school's 100th graduating class.
 The last of the graduating classes to begin their formal education in the 20th century.
-The class is considered a "turning point" in the educational history for OHS and saw they highest number of students going into higher education and the UC system.
+The class is considered a "turning point" in the educational history for OHS and saw their highest number of students going into higher education and the UC system.
 The graduating class consisted of eight valedictorians.

 In 2015 was named a Gold Ribbon School by the California Department of Education.

 In 2017 a new science building was added to the school featuring 8 new classrooms and new restrooms.

 In 2018 the Orosi High School will receive a new stadium which is planned to start on March 1, 2018 and will be complete by October 2018.
 The stadium will have new bleachers seating 3,200 people more than the old one.
 There will also be a nine-synthetic track around the field.
 It will also include a new bathroom and concession stand on the visitor's side.